 Hosting a party can be lots of fun but also lots of work.
 Try hosting a potluck party for your friends with this ultimate guide.
-Everything from food to invitations to decor can be found in this guide for hosting a potluck party.
+Everything from food to invitations to decor (including ideas for table linens) can be found in this guide for hosting a potluck party.
 Your guests will be amazed at your mad party skills and you can relax knowing that you have all of your bases covered.

 Start with this article from Simple Bites on the art of hosting a potluck.
 Everything from planning, organizing, and even dish suggestions are covered in one place.
 Check out this article even if you are attending a potluck as they also have tips on how to be a great attendee.